mcfrith/dnarrange/README.md

 (`5`) is a serial number for each group, and the second number (`28`) is the number of reads in the group.

+#### Low coverage

+By default, `dnarrange` finds rearrangements supported by at least 2 reads.
+To find also rearrangements with just 1 read, use `-s1`:

+    dnarrange -s1 case.maf > groups0.maf

+You can get an intermediate level of leniency by using `-c0` instead of `-s1`: this finds groups with at least 2 reads, but does not require each consecutive pair of rearranged fragments to be supported by 2 reads.
+If you use either `-s1` or `-c0`, it may be useful to apply "strict control filtering" with `-f0`:

+    dnarrange -c0 -f0 case.maf : control1.maf control2.maf > groups.maf

+`-f0` makes it discard any case read with any two rearranged fragments in common with any control read.
+The default is to discard case reads whose "strongest" rearrangement type is shared with a control read, where "strength" is defined by: inter-chromosome > inter-strand > non-colinear > big gap.

 ### Step 3: Draw pictures of the groups

 Draw a picture of each group, showing the read-to-genome alignments,